ilia-abbasi/Python-projects/Modules/toolbox/ReadMe.md

  - This function is used when you want to handle the answer of user for a prompt.
  - "options" is the list of expected answers.
  - "case_sensitive" indicates whether the answer should be case sensitive or not.
 False as default.
- - "one_char" indicate whether the answer can have 1 character only or not.
+ - "one_char" indicates whether the answer can have 1 character only or not.
 True as default.
  - "default" is the default answer, if user entered nothing.
 If left empty and user also didn't enter anything, then the function will throw an error.

 own_file_name()